shibambhagat/Ola_Ride_Dataset_SQL_query/README.md

 SELECT * FROM total_successful_ride_value;
 ```
 - **Purpose**: Calculate the total revenue from successfully completed rides.
+- **Real-life Use Case**: Used by financial analysts to assess revenue performance and for forecasting purposes.
 - **Output**: Displays the total value of successful bookings.

 ---